Puraneshi/pocket2vec/README.md

 Codes to learn and test word2vec and sintax learning implementations using tweets from the president of brazil

 .main.py: main code, uses 'text.csv' and other .py (for functions);
-  input:the 'palavras' variable is a list of the words which the code will use to search for context
+  input: the 'palavras' variable is a list of the words which the code will use to search for context
   output: a dictionary of words and weights around the searched words + a wordcloud image of those words

 .probability.py: contains the weight function as described by word2vec implementation